toml-f/toml-f/doc/how-to/error.rst

 To preserve the order from the input we can compare the *origin* values of the two retrieved strings and produce the appropriate error message.

-In this example, the *git* entry was defined first and a conflicting *path* entry is provided afterwards.
+In this example, the *git* entry was defined first and a conflicting *path* entry is provided afterward.

 .. literalinclude:: error/multi/example2.toml
    :language: toml